 Danielle Beverly is an independent filmmaker who works as a one-person crew to craft observational documentaries.
-In her latest feature documentary, Dusty Groove: The Sound of Transition (2019), a Chicago used-vinyl buyer walks us into the homes – and stories – of strangers, digging through their jazz, soul, and hip hop records, buying their once-prized possessions.
+In her latest feature documentary, Dusty Groove: The Sound of Transition (2019), a Chicago used-vinyl buyer walks us into the homes and stories of strangers, digging through their jazz, soul, and hip hop records, buying their once-prized possessions.
 Each seller shares a common reason: they face a major life transition.
 The documentary is a collection of intimate narratives, akin to a record album of songs, about love, loss, and our deep connection to music.
-It premiered at SF DocFest, toured The Southern Circuit, and is screening at film festivals and universities in the United States and Europe throughout 2020.
+It premiered at SF DocFest, toured The Southern Circuit and film festivals, and won Best Feature at the 2020 South Georgia Film Festival.

 Danielle Beverly is currently in production on Qatar Stars, an observational documentary she is filming in the Middle East about a girls’ rhythmic gymnastics team.

 Beverly’s 2015 feature documentary Old South had its national broadcast on The World Channel/PBS.
 It was the season four opener of the “America ReFramed” documentary series, airing during African American History Month.
 It enjoyed a year-long film festival and college tour and screened in community gardens across NY State and the American South on a DIY “Healing Spaces Tour”, funded by Wave Farm & NYSCA.
 It won the Award of Merit for Documentary from The University Film and Video Association.
-It will broadcast on Al Jazeera English in February 2020.
+In July 2020, it was broadcast internationally on Al Jazeera “Witness”.

 Beverly began her career at Chicago’s PBS affiliate and has directed and produced content for PBS and cable since 1999.
 Beverly was field producer for the longitudinal documentary REBIRTH over its ten-year production (Sundance World Premiere 2011; Showtime broadcast; George Foster Peabody Award; screened at The White House, US Department of State film tour; permanent exhibition at National September 11 Memorial & Museum).